Infectious Disease Control

 Host

-- Physical barriers (e.g., masks, long pants when hiking in regions that have Lyme Disease)
+- Physical barriers (e.g., masks, or long pants when hiking in regions that have Lyme disease)

 - Decrease opportunity for transmission (e.g., by isolating infective cases, quarantine of contacts, coughing into one’s sleeve, prompt adequate treatment of cases)